Cranberry Orange Coffee Cake with Pecan Streusel

 And of course I baked the lovely Cranberry Orange Coffee Cake with Pecan Streusel that you see before you. 🙂

 The cranberry orange combination is one of my absolute favorite around the holidays.
-If you’re like me, you may want to check out the recipes below as well:

 I’m a huge fan of coffee cake but don’t eat it often as it’s normally laden with so much butter and sugar.
 One slice can run you 450-500 calories!